 The Peoples Bank of China Inspects the Top Chinese Bitcoin Exchanges

 China’s central bank performed a week-long inspection with Chinese exchanges Huobi, OKcoin, and BTCC last week.
 The news shook up the trading markets with the price dropping 20 percent following the announcement.
 BTCC explained to the public there was nothing to worry about and people should use “rationale” when reading certain headlines.
-Not much significantly changed after the inspection but there was policy changes to the exchanges margin lending practices.
+Not much significantly changed after the inspection but there were policy changes to the exchange’s margin lending practices.
 BTCC and Huobi ceased offering margin lending and OKcoin changed their limits.

 Germany’s Public Broadcasting Network Features Bitcoin